oublalkhalid/Wireless-Network-attacks/README.md

+# An Evil Twin Attack detection and prevention from user's side using deep transfert learning

+This project presents a new technique to detect and prevent evil twin attacks, based on advanced deep learning and transfer learning techniques.
+To do this we used a universal tool for the ESP32 platform to implement various Wi-Fi attacks.
+It provides common functionality that is commonly used in Wi-Fi attacks and makes the implementation of new attacks a bit easier.
+It also includes the Wi-Fi attacks themselves such as capturing PMKIDs from handshakes, or the handshakes themselves by different methods such as starting a duplicate AP or sending deauthentication frames directly, etc...

+Obviously, cracking is not part of this project, as ESP32 is not sufficient to crack hashes efficiently.
+The rest can be done on this small, cheap and low power SoC.

 # ESP32 Wi-Fi Penetration Tool

-This project introduces an universal tool for ESP32 platform for implementing various Wi-Fi attacks.
-It provides some common functionality that is commonly used in Wi-Fi attacks and makes implementing new attacks a bit simpler.
-It also includes Wi-Fi attacks itself like capturing PMKIDs from handshakes, or handshakes themselves by different methods like starting rogue duplicated AP or sending deauthentication frames directly, etc...

-Obviously cracking is not part of this project, as ESP32 is not sufficient to crack hashes in effective way.
-The rest can be done on this small, cheap, low-power SoC.

 <p align="center">
     <img src="doc/images/logo.png" alt="Logo">